vincentbavitz/obsidian-vox/README.md

 My intention is for Vox to be as easy to use as possible - however if you feel more secure running your own backend, this will be possible following versions.

+#### Free & Fully Hosted Backend

+VOX is all about simplicity and time saving - therefore it's hosted on a dedicated backend with auto-scaling and GPU acceleration.
+This enables extremely fast transcriptions and remains private by holding data in memory alone.
+For those would prefer to run things themselves, the option will to use your own backend will be available very soon.

 ## Motivation